It is the policy of the club to ask all members to do two race duties a year.

 put out the signing-on sheet - ensure that each helm signs off after the race.

-By the time the "first bell" (in reality we use the electric hooter in the starting box) is to be sounded [1400 for the spring and autumn series: 1415 for the summer series], be in the starting box, with the signing-on sheet, taking with you one of the two-way radios and the little blue atomic clock (kept in the cash drawer in the kitchen area).
+By the time the "first bell" (in reality we use the electric hooter in the starting box) is to be sounded [1400 for the spring and autumn series: 1415 for the summer series], be in the starting box, with the signing-on sheet, taking with you one of the two-way radios and the little white atomic clock (kept in the cash drawer in the kitchen area).
 All races are run on that clock's time

 Bring a pen or two, and some spare sheets of a4 for rough notes.
 Use them to note the sail numbers of all of the competitor boats, and to record the progress of the race, and note the times of finishing